 The encrypted mailing-lists which are used in our process are hosted on Linux Foundation's IT infrastructure.
-By providing this service Linux Foundation's director of IT Infrastructure security technically has the ability to access the embargoed information, but is obliged to confidentiality by his employment contract.
-Linux Foundation's director of IT Infrastructure security is also responsible for the kernel.org infrastructure.
+By providing this service, members of Linux Foundation's IT operations personnel technically have the ability to access the embargoed information, but are obliged to confidentiality by their employment contract.
+Linux Foundation IT personnel are also responsible for operating and managing the rest of kernel.org infrastructure.

-The Linux Foundation's current director of IT Infrastructure security is Konstantin Ryabitsev.
+The Linux Foundation's current director of IT Project infrastructure is Konstantin Ryabitsev.

 The Linux kernel hardware security team is not a formal body and therefore unable to enter into any non-disclosure agreements.
 The kernel community is aware of the sensitive nature of such issues and offers a Memorandum of Understanding instead.

 The Linux kernel community has a deep understanding of the requirement to keep hardware security issues under embargo for coordination between different OS vendors, distributors, hardware vendors and other parties.